Information about the Australian Government Authorised Officer application process

 If you have difficulty accessing these files, visit web accessibility for assistance.

-It is the sole responsibility of the applicant to provide the department with all supporting documentation as evidence at the time of submitting the application.
+It is the sole responsibility of the applicant and their employer to provide the department with all supporting documentation as evidence at the time of submitting the application.
 Some documents could take some time to obtain.
-You should have them ready when you lodge the application to reduce any delays in processing.
+All documents should be ready to lodge with the application to reduce any delays in processing.
 Delays may occur and extend the processing time where further documentation is requested to support the application.

-If the applicant is assessed by the department as meeting all these requirements, they will be appointed as an authorised officer by the Secretary of the Department of Agriculture and Water Resources (or his delegate).
-Appointment as an authorised officer will be confirmed by email.
-The email requests that a copy of the IOA be given to the employer of the authorised officer, company representative (if different to the employer) and to the OPV at that establishment.
+If the applicant is assessed by the department as meeting all these requirements, they will be appointed as an authorised officer by the Secretary of the Department of Agriculture, Water and the Environment (or their delegate).
+Appointment as an authorised officer will be confirmed by email to their employer.
+The OPV at the establishment will also be copied in.

-A letter and ID card will be sent to the authorised officer’s employer at the address provided in the application form.
-The authorised officer will be required to return an acknowledgement that they received their ID card and are aware of the conditions of use of the ID card.
+A letter and ID card will be sent to the authorised officer’s employer at the employer’s address.
+The authorised officer is required to return an acknowledgement that they received their ID card and are aware of the conditions of use of the ID card.

 The process for applying to become an Australian Government Authorised Officer (AAO) involves the applicant: